August 31, 2021

 December 29, 2020

-Mr. Mourges focuses his legal practice on the representation of individuals and businesses facing complex financial issues.
-Mr. Mourges has achieved significant success for domestic and international clients in civil matters involving the Internal Revenue Service and state and local taxing authorities, criminal investigations and enforcement actions pursued by the Department of Justice and Attorney General of Maryland, and financial disputes between businesses and competitors, vendors, owners, and employees.
+Mr. Mourges – a board certified tax attorney* – focuses his legal practice on the representation of individuals and businesses facing complex financial issues.
+Mr. Mourges has achieved significant success for domestic and international clients in civil matters involving the Internal Revenue Service and state and local taxing authorities, criminal investigations and enforcement actions pursued by the Department of Justice and state regulators, and financial disputes between businesses and competitors, vendors, owners, and employees.
 In addition, Mr. Mourges has provided sophisticated counsel to businesses in all phases of their life-cycle – from start-up, through growth phases, and in liquidation.

 Mr. Mourges differentiates his practice through his attention to detail, business and tax acumen, and his ability to quickly and comprehensively identify and react to the ever-evolving challenges facing his clients.
 Unlike other lawyers that may dwell on novel or academic legal issues, Mr. Mourges explains complex problems in a manner that is not only understandable, but also puts potential financial and legal risks and benefits squarely in context.
 As a result, clients are more involved in the process and can achieve the best result in their circumstances.

 Prior to forming Crepeau Mourges, Mr. Mourges was a partner in both the tax controversy and criminal defense and investigations practices of Rosenberg Martin Greenberg, LLP, a business law firm in Baltimore, Maryland.
-Mr. Mourges is licensed to practice law in Maryland and Pennsylvania, is a licensed Certified Public Accountant in Maryland, and is authorized to represent taxpayers nationwide and internationally before the Internal Revenue Service and United States Tax Court.
+Mr. Mourges is licensed to practice law in Maryland, Florida, Pennsylvania, Virginia, and the District of Columbia.
+He is a licensed Certified Public Accountant in Maryland, and is authorized to represent taxpayers nationwide and internationally before the Internal Revenue Service and United States Tax Court.
 Mr. Mourges holds degrees from The Wharton School of The University of Pennsylvania (B.S., Economics) and The University of Baltimore School of Law (J.D. and LL.M. in Taxation).
-He has represented clients in legal matters involving the following agencies, courts, and tribunals:
+He stands ready to assist clients in legal matters involving the following agencies, courts, and tribunals:

 United States Tax Court